amar47shah/compassionate-coding/text.md

 to let go, and I promised, more or less, that letting go would bring you joy.
 It's a safe promise to make, because it's not a new idea at all.

 But I want to give you a little more than that.
-I didn't start my software career writing Ruby.
-I actually spent over half of my time at my first job working with a ghastly nightmare called Cache ObjectScript.
+We're all here because of Ruby.
+Thanks to people like Matz and DHH, we get to be paid to spend all day sculpting with a language that's truly a joy to touch.

-But thanks to people like Matz and DHH, and thanks to a little bit of risk-taking and elbow grease of my own, now I get to be paid to spend all day sculpting with a language that's truly a joy to touch.
 Ruby's not perfect, but for me and for many of you, I bet it comes close.

-Well, if that weren't enough, Ruby comes with a culture and a community, and that's why we're all here today.
+If that weren't enough, Ruby comes with a culture and a community, and that's why we're all here today.
 Remember this?
 MINSWAN.
 Matz is nice, so we are nice.
 So let's be generous with our kindness.
 Let's be kind to our partners, and our children, and our family, and to